Yalan-Song/Yalan-Song.github.io/_pages/about.md

 </video>

-Spatial distribution of Manning's n learned by a neural network within a differentiable hydrodynamic model.
+Spatial distribution of Manning's n in a real river channel learned by a neural network within a differentiable hydrodynamic model (USWEs).
 ![Manningn](/images/Manningn.png)

 Environmental fluid dynamics and sediment transport